 Identify three recurring stressful situations in your work life.
 For each situation,

-Write down your current perspective and associated feelings.
+Write down your current perspective and associated feelings, whether you are in London or another work environment.

 Challenge this perspective by asking, "What opportunities might this situation present?"